lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 Since the first step is data preparation, let's start by:

 * reverse coding any items that are phrased in the opposite direction
-* creating a *df* (as an object) that only contains the items in their properly scored direction (i.e., you might need to replace the original item with the reverse-coded item); there shoud be no other variables (e.g., ID, demographic variables, other scales) in this df
+* creating a *df* (as an object) that only contains the items in their properly scored direction (i.e., you might need to replace the original item with the reverse-coded item); there should be no other variables (e.g., ID, demographic variables, other scales) in this df
   - because the GRMS has no items like this we can skip these two steps

 Our example today requires no reverse coding and the dataset I simulated only has item-level data (with no ID and no other variables).
 This means we are ready to start the PAF process.